Where great food begins.

 THE ROLE OF THE CHEF AND SUSTAINABLE AGRICULTURE

 How do chefs, farmers and educators collaborate to create delicious, ecological cuisines?
-Soon after you arrive, you’ll be off to the greenhouse for a harvest before Blue Hill chefs give you hands-on instruction in grinding, cooking and baking with heirloom grains like emmer wheat and Wapsie Valley corn.
-How do such local sources and fresh ingredients differ from what chefs have traditionally used in their kitchens?
-Learn how to make more flavorful and informed choices.
+You’ll explore the greenhouse for a harvest before Blue Hill chefs give you hands-on instruction in grinding, cooking and baking with heirloom grains like emmer wheat and Wapsie Valley corn.
+With their guidance, you’ll learn how to make more flavorful and informed choices.

 SOIL HEALTH AND VEGETABLE PRODUCTION

 Chef Barber will give you the dirt on…dirt, explaining how and why soil is the key ingredient in growing better fruits, vegetables and grains.
 You’ll see how good soil, much like proper mise en place in the kitchen, is a prerequisite for excellent products.
 Stone Barns Center’s Vegetable Farm Manager Jack Algiere will reveal innovative techniques for year-round farming in the Northeast.
 He’ll lead you to the vegetable fields to study crop rotation, cover crops and pest management.
 Once you have gained insight into the vegetables you pick, you will return to the kitchen to identify flavor cues and prepare your harvest in five different ways.
-Day two will also cover the benefits (and trials) of restaurant kitchen gardens.
-You’ll learn directly from chefs and farmers how a well-run garden, in addition to a restaurant’s menu, can improve operations and profit.
+Cover the benefits (and trials) of restaurant kitchen gardens and gain insight on how a well-run garden, in addition to a restaurant’s menu, can improve operations and profit.

 PASTURED LIVESTOCK PART 1